-Latinx is so much more than a word — it’s an identity for those who've never felt that the terms Hispanic or Latino/a represented them.
-For older generations of Latinx people, though, there can still be a lot of confusion surrounding what it actually means, and why it’s necessary.
-In fact, the majority of Latinx adults are unfamiliar with "Latinx" as a term, according to an August 2020 Pew report.
+“Latinx” is so much more than a word — it’s an identity for those who've never felt that the terms Hispanic or Latino represented them.
+For older generations, though, there can still be a lot of confusion surrounding what Latinx means, and why people choose to identify with it.
 Some people say that explaining the term Latinx to family members often leads to deeper conversations surrounding culture and identity.

-Adriana Alejandre, a trauma therapist and founder of the Latinx Therapy podcast, tells Bustle that simply talking about the term can lead to discussions about self-esteem and acceptance.
+Adriana Alejandre, LMFT, a trauma therapist and founder of the Latinx Therapy podcast, tells Bustle that simply talking about the term can lead to discussions about self-esteem and acceptance.
 “When the term Latinx has come up, there have been beautiful conversations and tears about identity, and language necessary to feel supported," she says.

 Laura Ozuna, the founder of Chronic Sad Girls Club, who identifies as Latinx and Mexicana, feels the word Latinx may force older generations to confront internal biases — or simply bring them to light, as it has with her parents.
 “I do feel empowered by the term Latinx, because it’s a statement to my continuous efforts to unlearn lots of what I’ve been taught. [...]
 I tried to make the conversation [with my parents] as casual and straightforward as possible and was met with resistance and defensiveness,” she tells Bustle.
 “They don’t favor the term Latinx, and barely tolerate it because there is a refusal to even acknowledge misogyny, transphobia, and internalized racism.
 I’m definitely an outsider in my own family (eldest daughter problems) because of my views.”